Fergus Scottish Festival and Highland Games

-The Fergus Scottish Festival and Highland Games is a three-day cultural festival that has been held in the town of Fergus, Ontario, for more than 70 years.
+The Fergus Scottish Festival and Highland Games is a three-day cultural festival that has been held in the town of Fergus, Ontario, for more than 80 years.
 The festival includes events leading to the World's Scottish Athletic Championship.

 History

 The festival was first held in 1946 as a one day event in Victoria Park in downtown Fergus, organized by Alex Robertson.
-The festival later expanded to two then three days; it outgrew the park and was moved to the grounds of the Center Wellington Township Sportsplex at the edge of town, providing space for overnight camping.
+The festival later expanded to two then three days; it outgrew the park and was moved to the grounds of the Centre Wellington Township Sportsplex at the edge of town, providing space for overnight camping.

 The name was changed to Fergus Scottish Festival in 1992.

 By 1997 the festival was attracting 35,000 people on the Saturday of its event.

 In 2007 the festival received a government grant to fund a tribute concert to John Allan Cameron.

 In 2012 a combination of poor weather and unexpected taxes left the festival in debt.
 That year the festival's budget was about $500,000.
 The federal government rescinded the festival's amateur sport classification, and required it to remit $78,000 in HST from ticket sales.
 A $50,000 loan from Centre Wellington township kept the organization afloat, and was paid back with the profits from later years.